 About the Frist: Located in Nashville, the Frist Art Museum is a nonprofit art museum, with approximately 24,000 square feet of gallery space.
 It presents the finest visual art from local, state, and regional artists, as well as major U.S. and international exhibitions.

-About 2020 Young Tennessee Artists: The exhibition presents juried selections of two-dimensional artwork created by students in AP and IB studio art programs throughout Tennessee during the 2019–2020 academic year.
+About 2020 Young Tennessee Artists: This online exhibition is the eighth biennial presentation of two-dimensional artwork created by high school students in AP and IB studio art programs throughout Tennessee during the 2019–2020 academic year.
 A panel of university educators, artists, and curators will select 30–35 works for the exhibition.
-Selected works must be delivered to the museum between June 8 and July 24, 2020.
-The Frist will mat and frame all works selected for display, and the framed works will be returned after the exhibition closes.
-The exhibition will be on view from Ocotber 5, 2020, through February 2, 2021 (dates subject to change).
-The selected artists, their families, and their teachers will be invited to a reception in December to celebrate the exhibition.
+Selected artists, their families, and their teachers will be invited to a reception in December to celebrate the exhibition.